 Philosophically, a small segment of the population will reject science and technology entirely, imagining us with a better future by living sustainably off the land with no other tools than our distant ancestors used.
 But these small internal societies always depend on the external society in which they are embedded, to provide markets for their goods, places for their children to go when they choose a different life style or when affordable land is no longer available to them, and to provide a buffer for their physical protection from those who would take their existing lands from them.
 Thus it is valid for us to argue the necessity of science and technology for the mainstream societies.

 We do big science because some knowledge we desire requires huge machinery or huge analysis to acquire.
 Examples are astronomy and space exploration for scientific purpose; particle physics exploration for understanding the nature of matter, enabling limitless future energy production, much faster computers, and unlocking secrets of the dark matter that is spread among the stars; SETI investigations, seeking contact with possible extra-terrestrial intelligence; investigation into the workings of mind and consciousness, perhaps making safer a future world filled with artificial intelligence agents; search for genetic information that will enable the future of preventive medicine; producing an autonomous machine that can reproduce the human life form for population of distant habitable worlds.

-Pacing of big projects is essential to future big science successes.
+Pacing of such big projects is essential to future big science successes.
 Multi-billion dollar projects increasingly will end up in the too-tough-to-sell pile.
-But big projects can be viewed as several smaller projects that can be allocated to various expertise centers.
-And then each center can itself spawn smaller projects.
+But a big project may be designed as a sequence of smaller projects, distributing costs across time.
 The pace of new projects must be rapid enough that work for new science PhDs is always available.
-The pace should not be so rapid that there was insufficient time to analyze all prior data in the subject area.
+The pace should not be so rapid that there has been as insufficient time to analyze all prior data in the subject area.